Claiming PPI: How to Check All of Your Old Accounts

 Claiming PPI with a Claims Management Company

 If you don’t have time to make a claim or would like a PPI specialist to handle a claim on your behalf, contact a PPI claims company.
 Always find a reputable claims company that works on a no-win, no-fee basis and charges a low fee on successful claims.
+Please be aware that some companies may charge a cancellation fee after the 14-day cooling off period.
+Always check the terms and conditions.
 The maximum a company can charge is 20% + VAT (24% total).
 However, a select few do charge below this amount.

 Logican works with the best PPI claims companies by providing PPI software designed to handle multiple claims.